Candelaria, Honduras

 Candelaria is a municipality in the Honduran department of Lempira.

 Candelaria is one of the municipalities of the Lempira department.
 It is located 96 km away from Gracias city, and passing by San Juan del Caite (Intibuca).
 In terms of time, that is about 3.5 hours of driving on an unpaved road, going up and down through mountains, one of them is "Congolón" where the hero Lempira fought the Spanish conquerors.
-This road is constantly being repaired all year long by "Fondo Cafetero" and the Government.
-One must pay attention to all deviations, hopefully there are several houses to ask for direction in any case.

 History

 Its origins go back to 3 August 1607, with the name of "San Francisco de Joconguera" and under statement No 5.
 It became a village in 1872 and on 20 February 1897 it was given the title of municipality under the administration of president Policarpo Bonilla as "Candelaria de Joconguera".
 It became a city on 22 February 1939, after Antiguo de la Rañírez led a revolution to liberate the Candelarian people.

 Geography

 When arriving at Candelaria the Pine forests are no longer around, this makes the weather warmer, caused by the change in elevation above sea level.
 It was settled in a despression surrounded by steep hills, some of them even craggy.
 There are some small streams which are helpful for water supply.